JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 In Nigeria:

-Check the table below for the cost of the JAMB form for UTME and DE Candidates:
+Check the table below for the cost of the 2025 JAMB Registration form for UTME and DE Candidates:

 Items Amount (₦)